raialok/website/content/quotes.md

 - _"The critical programming concerns of software engineering and artificial intelligence tend to coalesce as the systems under investigation become larger."_ – Alan Perlis

-- _"The present is the past rolled up for action, and the past is the present un­ rolled for understanding"_ – Will and Ariel Durant
+- _"The present is the past rolled up for action, and the past is the present un­rolled for understanding"_ – Will and Ariel Durant

 - _"Success breeds complacency.
 Complacency breeds failure.
 Only the paranoid survive."_ – Andy Grove